aaanh/uni-hwk/w2021/coen_244/project/README.md

 ### Cross-platform support:

--   Docker container: In progress
+-   Docker container: Completed
+    -   Using the docker extension in VSCode, build image and run it.
 -   Repl.it: In progress